Close Menu

 Going back to Eisner’s quote, Disney has no obligation to make art.
 Disney exists as a company to make money.
 Keeping their properties within the public domain means they will keep making a lot of money.
 But what does that mean for the rest of us, creators and consumers of media alike?

 James Boyle, the co-founder of the Center for the Study of the Public Domain at Duke Law School, spoke about the problem on an episode of Adam Ruins Everything.
-There he explains that the issue is far further reaching than just cartoons.
-Because of Disney’s lobbying efforts, books, movies, and scientific and scholarly articles are sitting in limbo, unable to be moved to the public domain.
-Previously, access to the past was free and legal and encouraged new ideas – artistically and scientifically speaking.
+There, he explains that the issue is far more reaching than just cartoons.
+Because of Disney’s lobbying efforts, books, movies, and scientific and scholarly articles are sitting in limbo, unable to enter the public domain.
+Previously, access to the past was free and legal and encouraged new ideas, artistically and scientifically speaking.

 Adam Ruins Everything – How Mickey Mouse Destroyed the Public Domain

-Generations are losing access to history because creations are staying in the greedy hands of corporations, like Disney, as opposed to the public.
+Generations are losing access to history because creations are staying in the greedy hands of corporations like Disney rather than the public.
 At the end of the day, while Disney is made up of thousands of creative minds, it is still a corporation and will always serve its own interests.
-This, unfortunately, means it will continue to fight for longer copyright protections and make safe, even at times boring choices, in regards to its own content.
+This, unfortunately, means it will continue to fight for longer copyright protections and make safe, even at times boring choices, regarding its own content.
 Considering just how giant the conglomerate is now, this should frighten all of us.

-Disney’s influence has always been colossal but now, they own even more of the entertainment industry than the first time they went to court.
-More is on the line for both small artist projects like JoJo Rabbit, that are at risk of being censored for simply not falling under Disney’s brand, and ensuring future generations have access to the public domain.
+Disney’s influence has always been colossal, but now, they own even more of the entertainment industry than they did the first time they went to court.
+More is on the line for both small-artist projects like JoJo Rabbit, which are at risk of being censored simply for not falling under Disney’s brand, and for ensuring future generations have access to the public domain.
 Walt Disney himself benefited from public domain when he created Steamboat Willie, Snow White, and countless other pieces of media that take characters and storylines from the public domain.
 Yet, Disney continues to stifle artistic expression.

-Currently, The Walt Disney Company has until 2023 to figure out how to keep Mickey Mouse, and other creations, out of the public domain.
-This means us, as the public, need to call our representatives and support organizations like Center for the Study of the Public Domain who are fighting for our right to use creative works and preserve history.
+Currently, The Walt Disney Company has until 2023 to figure out how to keep Mickey Mouse and other creations out of the public domain.
+This means we, as the public, need to call our representatives and support organizations like the Center for the Study of the Public Domain, which are fighting for our right to use creative works and preserve history.

 Share.
 Facebook Twitter Pinterest LinkedIn WhatsApp Reddit Email